senseiphoneX/iota-starter-carsharing/README.md

 9. To start the camera function, tap the QR code image.

-10. From a browser, connect to the server application at the URL https://&lt;your-app-route&gt;.mybluemix.net/, and then scroll down to display the QR code.
+10. From a browser, connect to the server application and display the QR code:
+  - If you are connecting your mobile app to the predeployed IBM test Mobility Starter Application server,  can find the QR code on the Starter Experience home page.
+  - If you are connecting your mobile app to your own server instance, you can find the QR code for your server instance at the bottom of the following page: `https://&lt;your-app-route&gt;.mybluemix.net/`

-11. Read the QR code from the mobile app.
+11. Scan the QR code from your mobile app.

 For more information, see [Push notifications](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html).